 - Transcripts (Marksheets) from all colleges and universities attended

 - Graduate Record Exam (GRE) scores.
-(The GRE is recommended for the M.Eng. but not required.
-Please see FAQs for an explanation)
+[GRE scores are optional and not required.
+Please see FAQs for an explanation.]

 - International Students only: